andreasmhallberg/readingnotes/Curzan, 2014. Fixing English.md

 # Curzan, A., 2014.
 Fixing English: prescriptivism and language history, New York: Cambridge University Press.

 - Example of prescriptive work: The Grammatically Corrects Handbook by Ellie Grossman.
 In radio show callers call in with worries of their own faulty usage.
-Author advices repeating correct forms while in the shower and using PostIt notes on fridge.
+Author advises repeating correct forms while in the shower and using PostIt notes on fridge.

 - Four strands of prescriptivism: 24